Skip to Main Content

 • Faculty and staff: One-semester renewals (or the last date of the semester, whichever is earlier)

-• Special item types with shorter loan periods (e.g., board games) will have shorter renewals.
+• Special item types with shorter loan periods (e.g., board games) may have shorter renewals or no renewals (see Policies by Collection below)

 • Reserves items are not eligible for renewal.